 Kinesiology Taping for Posture

-Sometimes sitting for extended periods of time is inevitable, especially for those working sedentary jobs.
-Fortunately, there are ways to combat the negatives that come with sitting and poor postures.
-The above tips are only a few ways you can work with equipment at your desk to support proper posture.
+Sitting for extended periods of time is likely inevitable, especially for those working sedentary jobs.
+Fortunately, there are ways to combat the poor posture that sitting for long periods can cause.